 You should hold, or expect to hold a first or second class honours degree in Psychology or another degree that includes a substantial Psychology component.

 Months of entry

-At Dundee, we have specialised equipment, dedicated laboratories and world-class research facilities.
-These include EEG labs, a variety of eye tracking technologies, 2D and 3D movement tracking systems and offsite fMRI access via the Clinical Research Centre at Ninewells Teaching Hospital.
+Our facilities include EEG labs, a variety of eye tracking technologies, 2D and 3D movement tracking systems, and offsite fMRI access via the Clinical Research Centre at Ninewells Hospital.

 Course contact details